MicrosoftDocs/powerbi-docs/articles/powerbi-service-add-a-filter-to-a-report.md

 # Add a filter to a report in Power BI

-Filters can be applied to Power BI report pages and to individual report visualizations.
+The **Filters** pane is used to apply [filters and highlighting](powerbi-service-about-filters-and-highlighting-in-reports.md) to Power BI reports, report pages, and to individual report visualizations.
 A **page filter** applies to all the visualizations on the report page.
 A **visual filter** applies to a single visualization on a report page.
+And a **report filter** applies to all pages in the report.

+>**NOTE**: Cross-filtering (and cross-highlighting) is when a selection made *within* one visualization impacts the other visualizations on that same page.
+For information on cross-filtering and cross-highlighting, see [Visual interactions](powerbi-service-visual-interactions.md).

 There are two modes for interacting with reports: [Reading View](powerbi-service-interact-with-a-report-in-reading-view.md) and [Editing View](powerbi-service-interact-with-a-report-in-editing-view.md).
 And the filtering capabilities available to you depend on which mode you're in.